 The Manager has designed and implemented a remuneration policy (the "Policy") in line with the provisions of S.I.
-257 of 2013 European Union (Alternative Investment Fund Managers) Regulations 2013 ("AIFM Regulations"), S.I.
-352 of 2011 European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (as amended) ("UCITS Regulations") and of the ESMA Guidelines on sound remuneration policies under the UCITS Directive and AIFMD (the "ESMA Guidelines").
+257 of 2013 European Union (Alternative Investment Fund Managers) Regulations 2013 (the "AIFM Regulations"), S.I.
+352 of 2011 European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (as amended) (the "UCITS Regulations") and of the ESMA Guidelines on sound remuneration policies under the UCITS Directive and AIFMD (the "ESMA Guidelines").
+The Policy is designed to ensure that the remuneration of key decision makers is aligned with the management of short and long-term risks, including the oversight and where appropriate the management of sustainability risks in line with the Sustainable Finance Disclosure Regulations.

 The Manager's remuneration policy applies to its identified staff whose professional activities might have a material impact on the ICAV's risk profile and so covers senior management, risk takers, control functions and any employees receiving total remuneration that takes them into the same remuneration bracket as senior management and risk takers and whose professional activities have a material impact on the risk profile of the ICAV.
 The Manager's policy is to pay identified staff a fixed component with the potential for identified staff to receive a variable component.
 It is intended that the fixed component will represent a sufficiently high proportion of the total remuneration of the individual to allow the Manager to operate a fully flexible policy, with the possibility of not paying any variable component.
 When the Manager pays a variable component as performance related pay certain criteria, as set out in the Manager's remuneration policy, must be adhered to.
 The various remuneration components are combined to ensure an appropriate and balanced remuneration package that reflects the relevant staff rank and professional activity as well as best market practice.
-The Manager's remuneration policy is consistent with, and promotes, sound and effective risk management and does not encourage risktaking which is inconsistent with the risk profile of the funds it manages.
+The Manager's remuneration policy is consistent with, and promotes, sound and effective risk management and does not encourage risk-taking which is inconsistent with the risk profile of the funds it manages.

 These disclosures are made in respect of the remuneration policies of the Manager.
-The disclosures are made in accordance with the ESMA guidelines.
+The disclosures are made in accordance with the ESMA Guidelines.

-Total remuneration (in EUR) paid to the identified staff of the Manager fully or partly involved in the activities of the ICAV that have a material impact on the ICAV's risk profile during the financial year to 31 December 2020 (the Manager's financial year):
+Total remuneration (in EUR) paid to the identified staff of the Manager fully or partly involved in the activities of the ICAV that have a material impact on the ICAV's risk profile during the financial year to 31 December 2021 (the Manager's financial year):

-31 December 2020 EUR

-Fixed remuneration
+Fixed remuneration EUR

-Senior management 875,842
+Senior Management 1,232,664

 Other identified staff -

 Variable remuneration

-Senior management 94,667
+Senior Management 110,724

-Other identified staff
+Other identified staff -

-Total remuneration paid 970,509
+Total remuneration paid 1,343,388

-No. of identified staff: 10
+No. of identified staff: 16